atomicdata-dev/atomic-server/CONTRIBUTE.md

 That doesn't mean that you should, too, but it means you're less likely to run into issues.
 The `/.vscode` directory contains various tasks, recommended extensions, and some settings overwrites.

+## Branching

+Create new branches off `develop`.
+When an issue is ready for PR, open PR against `develop`.

 ## Testing

 - All tests are run in CI